-LGR5 (leucine-rich repeat containing, G protein-coupled receptor 5) has emerged as an authentic marker of adult stem cells in several epithelial tissues, including the intestine, liver, skin, stomach, and ovarian epithelium (1,2).
-LGR5 and its closely related homologs, LGR4 and LGR6, consist of a large extracellular domain (ECD) with 17 leucine-rich repeats and a seven-transmembrane (7TM) domain typical of the rhodopsin family of G protein-coupled receptors (GPCRs) (3,4).
-Several studies have shown that the four R-spondin growth factors (RSPO1-4) can bind to LGR4-6 and canonical/\(\beta\)-catenin-dependent potentiate Wnt signaling in some cell types (5-7).
-Although LGR4-6 are homologous to GPCRs and thus classified into this family, their function in modulation of Wnt signaling is independent of heterotrimeric G-proteins For LGR4, it was shown that RSPO-LGR4 potentiates Wnt signaling by inhibiting the two E3 ubiquitin ligases and RNF43 ZNRF3 which otherwise antagonize Wnt signaling through ubiquination and subsequent degradation of Wnt receptors (9,10).
-More recently, we showed that RSPO-LGR4 also functions through the IQGAP1 scaffolding protein to potentiate Wnt signaling via a supercomplex formation with the Wnt receptor complex (11).
-The interaction of LGR4 with IQGAP1 enhances levels of β-catenin through MEK1/2-mediated phosphorylation of LRP6 and promotes association with cytoskeletal components to regulate focal adhesion (FA) assembly and cell migration (11).
+Leucine-rich repeat-containing G protein-coupled receptor 5 (LGR5)3 has emerged as an authentic marker of adult stem cells in several epithelial tissues, including the intestine, liver, skin, stomach, and ovarian epithelium (1, 2).
+LGR5 and its closely related homologs LGR4 and LGR6 consist of a large extracellular domain (ECD) with 17 leucine-rich repeats and a seven-transmembrane (7TM) domain typical of the rhodopsin family of G protein-coupled receptors (GPCRs) (3, 4).
+Several studies have shown that the four R-spondin (RSPO1-4) growth factors can bind to LGR4-6 and potentiate canonical/β-catenin-dependent Wnt signaling in some cell types (5-7).
+Although LGR4-6 are homologous to GPCRs and thus classified into this family, their function in modulation of Wnt signaling is independent of heterotrimeric G proteins (5, 6, 8).
+For LGR4, it was shown that RSPO-LGR4 potentiates Wnt signaling by inhibiting the two E3 ubiquitin ligases RNF43 and ZNRF3, which otherwise antagonize Wnt signaling through ubiquitination and subsequent degradation of Wnt receptors (9, 10).
+More recently, we showed that RSPO-LGR4 also functions through the IQGAP1 scaffolding protein to potentiate Wnt signaling via supercomplex formation with the Wnt receptor complex (11).
+The interaction of LGR4 with IQGAP1 enhances levels of β-catenin through MEK1/2-mediated phosphorylation of LRP6 and promotes association with cytoskeletal components to regulate focal adhesion assembly and cell migration (11).